Hire a Debt Negotiation Lawyer in Greensboro, NC

 Are you feeling consumed by debt?
-Is your debt so bad that you are worried you may have to file bankruptcy?
+Is your debt so bad that you are worried you may have to file for bankruptcy?
 Take some of the weight off your shoulders by consolidating your debts.
 A debt settlement can be a great alternative to bankruptcy.
 Just like filing for bankruptcy, debt negotiation is not a process you want to go through alone.
 At Ivey McClellan, we have skilled negotiators (with over 70 combined years of success in Greensboro, North Carolina) ready to work with creditors on your behalf.
-We will use our knowledge and expertise to pursue a permanent payment reduction or negotiate a debt consolidation agreement.
+Our debt settlement attorneys use their knowledge and experience to pursue a permanent payment reduction or negotiate a debt consolidation agreement.
 With us working on your side, you are much more likely to strike a deal with the collection agencies.

 Contact a Debt Negotiation Lawyer Today